JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
 From the original dataset, `ban5` is a column that showed the 5th champion that was banned from the game.
-In the professional Leauge of Legends games, both teams have an opportunity to ban five champions from the other team.
+In professional Leauge of Legends games, both teams have an opportunity to ban five champions from the other team.
 I believe that this column is not missing at random (NMAR) as I could not point out a pattern in the missingness of the data.
 I reason that some teams purposely decided not to ban a fifth champion, which would make the missing data point dependent on the actual value of the missing data point itself.
 To make this column missing at random (MAR), a new column that checks to see if the total number of bans were used can provide more insight into the missing data point.

 ### Missingness Dependency
 In the dataset, `damagemitigatedperminute` has a some missing values.
 I'm going to test if the missingness of these values is dependes on other columns, in particular, `datacompleteness` and `position`.
 The significance level I chose for both tests is 0.05 and test statistic is Total Variation Distance (TVD).

-**Null Hypothesis**: Distribution of datacompleteness when damagemitigated is missing is the same as the distribution of datacompleteness when damagemitigated is not missing.
+**Null Hypothesis**: Distribution of `datacompleteness` when `damagemitigated` is missing is the same as the distribution of `datacompleteness` when `damagemitigated` is not missing.

-**Alternative Hypothesis**: Distribution of datacompleteness when damagemitigated is missing is NOT the same as the distribution of datacompleteness when damagemitigated is not missing.
+**Alternative Hypothesis**: Distribution of `datacompleteness` when `damagemitigated` is missing is NOT the same as the distribution of `datacompleteness` when `damagemitigated` is not missing.

 Below is the observed distribution of `datacompleteness` when `damagemitigatedperminute` is missing and not missing.